 Why do people remain in refugee camps for decades?
-Refugees remain in camps for an average of seventeen years and often for much longer according to Elizabeth Dunn, who explored the phenomenon for her latest book No Path Home.
+Refugees stay in camps for an average of seventeen years and often for much longer according to Elizabeth Dunn, who explored the phenomenon for her latest book No Path Home.
 Dunn sat down with Maria Armoudian to discuss what she learned after spending sixteen months in refugee camps.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guest and not necessarily the views of The Big Q.

 You might also like: